≡ Menu

 Ameritas Term Life:

-Ameritas Value Plus term life policies are available in a wide range of term lengths.
-Policies are issued providing coverage for as little as one year or as long as 30 years.
+Ameritas Value Plus term life policies are available in various term lengths.
+Policies provide coverage for as little as one year or as long as 30 years.

-Of course, if a policy is renewed upon the conclusion of its initial term, the premiums will increase—often dramatically.
+Of course, if a policy is renewed after its initial term, the premiums will increase—often dramatically.

 Riders available with Ameritas term policies include an accidental death rider that provides additional coverage if the insured’s death results from a qualifying accident;

-A terminal illness rider allowing early payout of benefits if the insured is diagnosed with less than a year to live;
+A terminal illness rider allows early payout of benefits if the insured is diagnosed with less than a year to live;

 A disability rider that waives premiums in the event of extended disability;